Nada-Elhossiny/Calculator/README.md

 # Calculator
-A basic GUI calculator using Tkinter in Python.
+A basic GUI calculator using Tkinter in `Python`.

 The Calculator supports
 - Addition